swcarpentry/website/_posts/2017/11/2017-11-30-champions-2nd-summary.md

 - Loved it!
 It was really nice to talk in a small group.
 - It can be overwhelming to be on a big call, nice idea
-- Less intimidating to share stories in a small group - +1 from me+1
+- Less intimidating to share stories in a small group - +1 from me
 - Worked very well!
 Nice way to be able to discuss and having a conversation without worrying about a large group getting a chance to talk
 - +1 to all the above!